-- At any time during the year covered by the claim, you lived with a child 18 or older who can transfer to you an amount for a child 18 or over enrolled in post-secondary studies or could have transferred such an amount to you had he or she not earned income. - For the month of December of that year, you were not entitled to the family allowance from Retraite Québec.
+- At any time during the year covered by the claim, you lived with a child 18 of older who can transfer to you an amount for a child 18 or over enrolled in post secondary studies or could have transferred such an amount to you had he or she not earned income - For the month of December of that year, you were not entitled to the family allowance from Retraite Québec.

-The amount that you can claim in 2023 is \$2,431 (or \$340.34 real dollars after applying the 14% credit rate).
+The amount that you can claim in 2024 is \$2,554 (or \$357.56 real dollars after applying the 14% credit rate).